 A separate pole line was used for signal operations.
 The poles were set 40 to the mile.
 At the time a pole cost $6.25 and it cost $1.50 to set a pole.
 A special grounding wire is set above the crossbar carrying all of the block signal wires for lightening protection.
 The lightening wire runs to ground every fourth pole.
 When completed in 1927 there were 1,190 miles of automatic block signals from New Orleans to El Paso.
 There were train order stations at El Paso, Sierra Blanca, Valentine, Marfa, Alpine, Marathon, Sanderson, Dryden, Langtry, Del Rio, Spofford, Uvalde, Sabinal, Hondo, Lacoste, San Antonio, Seguin, Luling, Harwood, Flatonia, Glidden, Eagle Lake, Tower 17 in Rosenberg, Eureka, Houston Tower 87 in Englewood Yard, Dayton, Devers, Beaumont, Orange, Echo, Lake Charles, Jennings, Midland, Crowley, Rayne, Lafayette, Baldwin, Morgan City, Schriever, Raceland Junction, and Avondale Yard in New Orleans.

 CTC was installed in short segments near major terminals in the 40s and 50s and were generally controlled from nearby train order stations or interlocking towers.
 The first CTC segment outside a major terminal was from Paisano to Alpine in 1930.
 US&S electric interlockers were also installed in early 1930 at Sanderson and Sierra Blanca.
 The next segment was Harrisburg to Rosenburg 34 miles in 1953.
 The semaphore signals were replaced with searchliight signals.
 The CTC machine was in San Antonio.
 At the time, the line had four Santa Fe passenger, four SP passenger, four freight trains, and two locals per day.
 The next segment of CTC installation was from El Paso to Sierra Blanca.
 The work was completed in 1960 after installing 19 power switches and 92 signals.
 The T&P helped pay for part of that project.
-In 1973 the SP began installing CTC at Flatonia working its way west and completed the project in 1974.
+In 1973 and 1974 SP invested $22 million to added CTC from Sierra Blanca, TX to Flatonia 590 miles on San Antonio Div.
+It added 19 new sidings and upgraded 43 older sidings during the project.
+The work began at Flatonia and worked west.
+The first segment bewteen Flatonia and Kirby (San Antonio) 82 miles was completed in 1973.
+Work began on the second segment between Withers to Alpine Junction 380 miles in late 1973 and was completed in 1974.
+The third segment from Paisano to Sierra Blanca 117 miles was completed in November 1974.
 SP added CTC between Rosenberg and Eagle Lake in 1994.
 UP installed CTC Eagle Lake to Flatonia in 2000.
 For reference, I've added a timetable for the Valentine Subdivision.